SeanShubin/devon/README.md

 Overview
 ===
-There 5 aspects of this notation
+There are 5 aspects of this notation

 unquoted string